syncfusion-content/flutter-docs/Flutter/datagrid/column-types.md

 # Column Types in Flutter DataGrid (SfDataGrid)

-[SfDataGrid](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/SfDataGrid-class.html) provides support for load any type of widget in each column.
+[SfDataGrid](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/SfDataGrid-class.html) provides support for loading any type of widget in each column.

 ## GridColumn